 Location: 750 North 16th Street, St. Louis, Missouri, USA [Google Maps]

 Aptly named, MonstroCity is a 60,000-square-foot paradise for both children and adults.
 Located at City Museum, the interactive playground is known for its four-story climbing towers and massive ball pits.
 It also incorporates repurposed objects such as airplanes into the whole experience.
 If you’re searching for an attraction the entire family will enjoy, visit MonstroCity.

 Nishi-Rokugō Park effortlessly marries traditional playground equipment such as jungle gyms and slides with structures made from reclaimed materials.
 In fact, over 3,000 tires of various sizes make up this playground’s bridges, sculptures, and tunnels.
 The park is best known for its enormous Godzilla, robot, and spaceship sculptures.

 Parque Gulliver opened in 1990, and to this day, it continues to draw crowds.
 Inspired by Jonathan Swift’s novel Gulliver’s Travels, the playground is essentially a giant Gulliver sculpture.
 Visiting children, acting as Lilliputians, can play on his body, climbing up his legs and sliding down his hair.

 8. St. Kilda Adventure Playground

-Well, there you have it, the 8 coolest playgrounds around the world.
+Well, there you have it, the 8 coolest playgrounds around the world, sure to help impact the lives of children everywhere.
 Do you have an amazing, unique playground that didn’t make our list?
 Let us know in the comments, and thanks for reading!